CorrosiveTruths/corrosivetruths.github.io/_posts/2020-03-08-encoding-for-youtube.md

 # YouTube Transcodes

-Youtube transcodes your videos to a lower quality stream-friendly version.
+YouTube transcodes your videos to a lower quality stream-friendly version.
 It does this to two codecs, h264 & vp9.

-By uploading our lossless videos to youtube, downloading the transcoded versions and using vmaf to compare the videos, we can get an idea of what sort of quality we can get out of youtube and put a number to it.
+By uploading our lossless videos to YouTube, downloading the transcoded versions and using vmaf to compare the videos, we can get an idea of what sort of quality we can get out of YouTube and put a number to it.

 Name|YT.264 VMAF|YT.264 Rate (kb/s)|YT.vp9 VMAF|YT.vp9 Rate (kb/s)
 ---|---|---|---|---